 Dean Kavanagh is an independent filmmaker from Ireland who creates experimental films.

 Kavanagh's films have been described as part of ‘an important new direction in Irish cinema’.
 His work is said to reduce cinema to its principal elements of structure, genre, narrative and apparatus, and setting them against one another to create a complex cinematic language that has been described as ‘an important new direction in Irish cinema’.
 His films generate a slow throbbing ache that invades viewers', and feature non-traditional storytelling often exploring 'cinema’s plastic nature’ .
 His work discerns the conventional and provides a sincere and personal approach for 'a new way of narrating things'.

 'Feeling around in the darkest recesses of what cinema can be’ , Kavanagh employs highly detailed sound design, haunting imagery, and often re-appropriated found-footage to create a narrative that continues to shift perspective.
 Paralysed in a continuum of beginnings and endings, the viewer is asked to submit to the rhythm of the film to glean yet another dimension: 'nothing is stable here’.
 Throughout all of his films 'there is present a desire to confront the image, to destroy it, break it open and see what is revealed from the pieces'.

 Kavanagh utilises digital and analogue technologies experimenting with obsolete formats such as Hi8, VHS, Betamax as well as recent digital formats derived from DSLR, GoPro, CCTV and camera phones.
 His work with celluloid IMAX, 70mm/65mm, 35mm, 16mm, 9.5mm and 8mm involves burning, bleaching, scratching and hand-painting the material.
 His work involves repurposing and customising projectors for the telecine and other forms of digital migration of analogue materials.
-The image capture process plays a vital role in the dramaturgy of his filmmaking, with an expressive use of found footage being a pivotal aspect of his work.
+The image capture process plays a vital role in the dramaturgy of his filmmaking, with an expressive use of found footage being an important aspect of his work.